Play (airline): Foundation

-In April 2021, it was announced that Play had completed a pre-IPO private placement round with a total transaction size of six billion Icelandic króna (US $47 million) in new equity managed by Arctica Finance.
+In April 2021, it was announced that Play had completed a pre-IPO private placement round with a total transaction size of six billion Icelandic króna (U.S. $47 million) in new equity managed by Arctica Finance.
 Participating investors included Icelandic investment company Stodir and two Icelandic pension funds.
 It was also confirmed that Birgir Jónsson would replace Arnar Már Magnússon as CEO.
 In May 2021, the airline announced the registration of its AOC, as well as the acquisition of its first aircraft, an Airbus A321neo.
 Soon after, the airline began ticket sales for its first flights, the operations of which launched with its inaugural flight from Keflavík International Airport to London Stansted Airport on 24 June 2021.
-On the same day as its maiden flight, Play launched an initial public offering (IPO), seeking to raise at least 3.9–4.3 billion Icelandic króna (US $32 to 35 million), after which its shares would be traded on Nasdaq First North Growth Market Iceland.
-The IPO concluded on 25 June 2021 with an eight-fold oversubscription in the offering, with total subscriptions received for 33.8 billion Icelandic króna (US $274 million).
+On the same day as its maiden flight, Play launched an initial public offering (IPO), seeking to raise at least 3.9–4.3 billion Icelandic króna (U.S. $32 to 35 million), after which its shares would be traded on Nasdaq First North Growth Market Iceland.
+The IPO concluded on 25 June 2021 with an eight-fold oversubscription in the offering, with total subscriptions received for 33.8 billion Icelandic króna (U.S. $274 million).

-In August 2021, Play applied to the United States Department of Transportation for the operation of flights between Keflavík and the US east coast starting in the summer of 2022.
-Its application was subsequently approved, and the airline on 16 December 2021 announced its first services to the United States with flights to Baltimore and Boston, launching in April and May 2022 respectively.
-In January 2023, Play announced it would launch its first destination in Canada, with flights between Keflavík and John C. Munro Hamilton International Airport in Ontario, to begin in June 2023.
+In August 2021, Play applied to the United States Department of Transportation for the operation of flights between Keflavík and the U.S. east coast starting in the summer of 2022.
+Its application was subsequently approved and the airline on 16 December 2021 announced its first services to the U.S. with flights to Baltimore and Boston, launching in April and May 2022 respectively.
+In January 2023, Play announced it would launch its first destination in Canada, with flights between Keflavík and John C. Munro Hamilton International Airport in Ontario, launching in June 2023.

+In March 2024, Play announced its first African destination with service to Marrakesh Menara Airport to launch in October 2024.
+Later that month, Einar Örn Ólafsson succeeded Birgir Jónsson as the airline's CEO.
+In October 2024, Play announced its first Asian destination with service to Antalya Airport to launch in April 2025.